zenobio0/se/Instructions.md

 Step 9: After the installation is complete, you can launch XAMPP and start using the local server environment for web development or testing.

-Step 10: open 'xampp-control.exe' folder
+Step 10: open 'xampp' folder

 Step 11: find 'htdocs' folder